Hippocampus sarmaticus

-Hippocampus sarmaticus is an extinct species of seahorse, found in 2005 in the coprolitic horizon of the Tunjice hills Lagerstätte in Slovenia, along with the related Hippocampus slovenicus.
+Hippocampus sarmaticus is an extinct species of seahorse from the Middle Miocene of Europe, where it inhabited the Paratethys Sea.
+Fossil specimens were discovered in 2005 from the Serravallian-aged coprolite horizon of the Dol Formation of the Tunjice hills lagerstätte in Slovenia, along with the related Hippocampus slovenicus.

-Taxonomy

-The horizon dates 13 million years back to the lower Sarmatian during the middle Miocene period, making the two species the earlier known seahorse fossils in the world.
+The Dol Formation dates 11 to 13 million years back to the lower Sarmatian during the middle Miocene period, making the two species the earlier known seahorse fossils in the world.
 Among the remains, one adult female specimen is fully preserved, with bony plates and other important macroscopic features.
 The rest are mostly juvenile specimens and remains of head and backbones of adults.
+H. sarmaticus appears to show some taxonomic affinities to the modern Hippocampus trimaculatus.

 The animals are believed to have lived among seagrasses and macroalgae in the temperate shallow coastal waters of the western part of the central Paratethys.